Robopoly/Robopoly_PRismino/README.md

     // to unregister just call the same function without the callback function buttonCallback(NULL);

-Registers a callback function for when the shield button is clicked.
-It defaults to a falling edge interrupt as the pin is pulled high when the button is released.
+Registers a callback function for when the shield button is clicked, it is connected to the pin 7 on the shield.
+It defaults to a falling edge interrupt as the pin is pulled high by the micro-controller internal pull-up resistor when the button is released.

-The button is soldered on the pin 7, so it **cannot be used as an output** or there is a risk of short-circuit and the destruction of the micro-controller.

 **Note**: mind the [contact bounce](http://en.wikipedia.org/wiki/Switch#Contact_bounce) which can be annoying, but [preventable](http://arduino.cc/en/Tutorial/Debounce).